-This 2 day Heights Rescue Training is designed to provide adequate training and instruction you are required to do under legislation, ensuring your workers are trained and skilled in Work Safely at Heights and Heights Rescue procedures.
+This 1 day Heights Rescue Training is designed to provide adequate training and instruction you are required to do under legislation, ensuring your workers are trained and skilled in basic Heights Rescue procedures.

-This heights rescue course is designed to teach operators and employers how to effectively and work safely at heights and perform basic rescues (using a lift and lower technique) when a worker has fallen on a fall arrest system, needs to escape from heights or assisted rescue from heights due to an emergency and how to complete a rescue plan.
+This heights rescue course is designed to teach operators and employers how to effectively perform basic rescues (using a remote/non-contact rescue/escape technique) when a worker has fallen on a fall arrest system, needs to escape from heights or assisted rescue from heights due to an emergency and how to complete a rescue plan.

 Under Australian legislation Work Health and Safety Regulations 2017 NSW